bannerism/jaffle_shop_duckdb/README.md

-Of course.
-You are absolutely right, my apologies.
-Wrapping the text in a code block was meant to help, but it clearly broke the formatting for the code snippets inside.

-Here is the raw Markdown content directly.
-Please copy everything from the `# Jaffle Shop...` line down to the very end.
-This will render correctly on GitHub.

----

 # Jaffle Shop: Semantic Layer & Sales Insights POC

 This project extends the classic dbt Labs "Jaffle Shop" dataset to serve as a Proof of Concept (POC) for a modern data workflow designed to empower sales teams.